klinker41/android-smsmms/README.md

 sendTransaction.sendNewMessage(message, threadId)
 ```

-Note: threadId can be nullified, but this sometimes results in a new thread being created instead of the message being added to an existing thread
+Note: threadId can be nullified (using Transaction.NO_THREAD_ID), but this sometimes results in a new thread being created instead of the message being added to an existing thread

 If you want to send MMS messages, be sure to add this to your manifest: